 Utilize Denagard LC in drinking water at 3.5 mg/lb for five days for treatment of SD associated with Brachyspira hyodsenteriae.

 Effective control of ileitis

-Along with its proven treatment of SD, Denagard premix also effectively controls ileitis.
-Ileitis, which is the number one enteric disease in the U.S., impairs cells associated with Lawsonia intracellularis from developing properly, which can reduce the pig's ability to absorb nutrients.4 Controlling ileitis means nutrients can go towards growth, instead of fighting disease.
+Along with its proven treatment of SD, Denagard Premix also effectively controls ileitis.
+Ileitis, which is the number one enteric disease in the U.S., impairs cells associated with Lawsonia intracellularis from developing properly, which can reduce the pig's ability to absorb nutrients.4 Controlling ileitis also means nutrients can go towards growth, instead of fighting disease.

-Denagard premix controls ileitis associated with Lawsonia intracellularis when fed at 35 g/ton for not less than 10 days.
+Denagard Premix controls ileitis associated with Lawsonia intracellularis when fed at 35 g/ton for not less than 10 days.